Textualize/textual/docs/widgets/toast.md

 - [ ] Focusable
 - [ ] Container

-Note that `Toast` isn't designed to be used directly in your applications, but it is instead used by [`notify`][textual.app.App.notify] to display a message when using Textual's built-in notification system.
+!!! warning "Note that `Toast` isn't designed to be used directly in your applications, but it is instead used by [`notify`][textual.app.App.notify] to display a message when using Textual's built-in notification system."

 ## Styling